mengchen-tam/pa-lab/README.md

 1. terraform init
 2. terraform apply

+## Troubleshooting

+If the Palo Alto Market Place AMI is not subscribed, Terraform apply fails with similar error message as shown below.
+To fix the error, you should subscribe to the market place AMI by using the URL provided in the error message.

+│ Error: creating Auto Scaling Group (myasg): ValidationError: You must use a valid fully-formed launch template.
+In order to use this AWS Marketplace product you need to accept terms and subscribe.
+To do so please visit https://aws.amazon.com/marketplace/pp?sku=xxx
+│ 	status code: 400, request id: 467395b0-325d-4127-a42b-8351cc7b8bce
+│
+│   with module.ec2_vpc.aws_autoscaling_group.myasg,
+│   on modules/aws_ec2_vpc/asg.tf line 59, in resource "aws_autoscaling_group" "myasg":
+│   59: resource "aws_autoscaling_group" "myasg" {

 ## Post Deployment Steps (Mandatory):

 `Note: Wait atleast 20-25 mins for the Palo Alto VM to bootstrap.`